katduecker/katduecker/README.md

 ## Repositories:

+### /posters
+contains posters presented at conferences after May 2022.

+### /CV
+resumee updated in August 2022.

 ### /dnn-osci
 contains Python scripts implementing a simple neural network that embraces the temporal dynamics of the visual system.
 These scripts are work in progress and updated irregularly